Will transferring the condo into my name trigger the lender’s due-on-sale clause even if the property was inherited through a will? – North Carolina

 What the Statutes Say

 • N.C.
-Gen. Stat. § 105-228.29 (Exemptions) – In North Carolina’s real estate transfer tax rules, transfers made by or pursuant to a will (and certain other estate-related transfers) are listed as exempt, which reflects how the law often treats inheritance transfers differently than ordinary sales.
+Gen. Stat. § 105-228.29 (Exemptions) – In North Carolina’s real estate excise tax rules, transfers made by will or by intestacy are exempt, which reflects how state law often treats inheritance transfers differently than ordinary sales.

 Analysis

 Apply the Rule to the Facts: Here, the condo passed through a will, and the heir has been living in the unit and paying the mortgage but is not yet on title or the loan.
-A title transfer that simply places the inherited condo into the heir’s name as part of the estate process is typically the kind of death-related transfer that does not, by itself, justify enforcing a due-on-sale clause on many residential loans.
+A title transfer that simply places the inherited condo into the heir’s name as part of the estate process may be protected from due-on-sale enforcement if it falls within a federal protected category, such as a transfer to a relative resulting from the borrower’s death.
 The practical risk usually comes from (1) missing lender notice/documentation requirements, (2) falling behind on payments or insurance, or (3) making an additional transfer later (for example, adding a non-heir co-owner) that is not protected the same way.

 Process & Timing